The Pink Panther (TV series)

-The Pink Panther (also known as The New Pink Panther Show) is an American animated television series based on the original theatrical cartoons of the same name produced by Metro-Goldwyn-Mayer Animation in association with Mirisch-Geoffrey-DePatie-Freleng and United Artists, and distributed through Claster Television (TV distribution) and Camelot Entertainment Sales (barter services).
+The Pink Panther (also known as The New Pink Panther Show) is an American animated television series based on the original theatrical cartoons of the same name produced by Metro-Goldwyn-Mayer Animation in association with Mirisch-Geoffrey-DePatie-Freleng and MGM Television, and distributed through Claster Television (by TV distribution) and Camelot Entertainment Sales (by barter services).

 The series centers on the Pink Panther and his co-stars from the original cartoon shorts in a series of brand-new stories.
 Unlike other animated series in the franchise, this is the only series where he and the Little Man speak numerous lines; prior to this series, the Panther had only briefly spoken in two cartoons in the 1960s.

 The Pink Panther was nominated for a Daytime Emmy Award in 1994 for Outstanding Achievement in Music Direction and Composition.
 The series also served as the basis for two educational adventure computer games: The Pink Panther: Passport to Peril, and The Pink Panther: Hokus Pokus Pink.

 Premise

 The Pink Panther stars the Pink Panther in a series of adventures in which he deals with different situations in a manner similar in style to Hanna-Barbera cartoons and Looney Tunes shorts, ranging from modern-day situations such as working as a delivery boy to outlandish situations like living in caveman days.
 Unlike previous television series and almost the entire theatrical run, the series was produced with the Panther capable of speaking throughout the episodes, to allow more interaction with other characters.
 Voiced by Matt Frewer, he is given a humorous American accent in order to appeal to younger children, which was in sharp contrast to the sophisticated British accent supplied by impressionist Rich Little, who voiced the Panther briefly in two 1965 cartoon shorts, Sink Pink and Pink Ice.

-Alongside the Pink Panther, other characters from theatrical shorts produced by DePatie-Freleng Enterprises appear in the series, including: the Inspector, whom the Panther assists in the guise of an American police officer; the Ant and the Aardvark, with John Byner reprising the role of both characters; the Dogfather and his two main henchmen Pugg and Louie, who were radically reinterpreted for this series as more of their own characters rather than as direct adaptations of Vito Corleone and Looney Tunes characters Rocky and Mugsy; the Muscle Man from the 1968 cartoon Come On In!
+Alongside the Pink Panther, other characters from theatrical shorts produced by DePatie-Freleng Enterprises appear in the series, including: the Inspector, whom the Panther assists in the guise of an American police officer; the Ant and the Aardvark, with John Byner reprising the role of both characters; the Dogfather and his two main henchmen Pugg and Louie, who were radically reinterpreted for this series as more original characters; the Muscle Man from the 1968 cartoon Come On In!
 The Water's Pink; the Witch from the 1969 cartoon Pink-A-Rella; and "the Little Man", who, like the Panther, was also designed to speak in the series, with Wallace Shawn providing his voice.
 The series also features new characters, including a mask-wearing tribal witch doctor named Voodoo Man, a little red-headed girl named Thelma, and a kindly elderly woman named Mrs. Chubalingo and her pet parrot Jules.